 I was born into a woodworking family.
 My grandpa (August) emigrated to this country from Sweden.
 He was a professional woodworker and I still have his tool box and many of his tools.
 I learned about the pleasure of building something yourself working with my dad over the years as he built furniture for our family and friends, or remodeled homes he bought to fix up and resell.
 I love how wood feels, looks and how strong it can be in the right application.
 I also love the sound it can produce in a stringed instrument.

 I like to build using traditional methods, hand tools whenever it makes sense and modern technology as well, when that makes the most sense.
 In other words, I like to use the techniques that produce the best results structurally and sonically.

 The base price for all of my guitars is the same.
-I start out with high grade tone wood and appoint my instruments to a pretty high level, and install very good tuners so a base guitar for me comes pretty well appointed without adding lots of extras.
-For example, all of my guitars feature wood binding, bound fretboard, premium tone wood and come with a hard shell case and a humidipak.
-Base price guitars are made with either Indian Rosewood, Mahogany, or Maple back and sides and Sitka Spruce tops.
+I build with only high grade tone wood and appoint my instruments to a pretty high level, and install very good tuners so a base or opening price point guitar from me comes pretty well appointed without adding lots of extras.
+For example, all of my guitars feature solid wood binding, bound fretboards, premium tone wood a hard shell case, and a humidipak.
+Base price guitars are made with either Indian Rosewood, Mahogany, or Maple back and sides, and Sitka Spruce tops.
 Additional tone woods can certainly be used upon request, and may require an additional charge.